lsst-ts/ts_tcpip/doc/index.rst

     await tcpip.close_stream_writer(writer)

   This convenience function calls `asyncio.StreamWriter.close` and `asyncio.StreamWriter.wait_closed`.
-  It also catches and ignores `ConnectionResetError`, which is raised if the writer is already closed.
+  It also catches and ignores `ConnectionError`, which is raised if the writer is already closed.

   Warning: `asyncio.StreamWriter.wait_closed` may raise `asyncio.CancelledError` if the writer is being closed.
   `close_stream_writer` does not catch and ignore that exception, because I felt that was too risky.